gnolang/gno/docs/gno-tooling/cli/gnokey/full-security-tx.md

 The intended purpose of this functionality is to provide maximum security when signing and broadcasting a transaction.
-In practice, this procedure should take place on two separate machines, one with access to the internet (`Machine A`), and the other one without (`Machine B`), with the separation of steps as follows:
+In practice, this procedure should take place on two separate machines controlled by the holder of the keys, one with access to the internet (`Machine A`), and the other one without (`Machine B`), with the separation of steps as follows:
 1. `Machine A`: Fetch account information from the chain
 2. `Machine B`: Create an unsigned transaction locally
 3. `Machine B`: Sign the transaction
 4. `Machine A`: Broadcast the transaction

-For the sake of simplicity, in this example, we will assume that the procedure is happening on two machines controlled by the same person, and we will use the Userbook realm on the Portal Loop testnet.

 ## 1. Fetching account information from the chain